DNishanth/MultiLine-Text-Selection/README.md

 You can also install the extension directly from the Chrome Web Store at: https://chrome.google.com/webstore/detail/noncontiguous-text-select/ajbomhojbckleofgngogoecoaefclnol

 ### Usage
 Make each selection while holding down ctrl.
 Clear all selections by clicking without holding ctrl.
 Undo with ctrl-z.
+On Macs, use cmd instead of ctrl.
+Lock selections with shift-L. This prevents accidentally clearing selections by clicking.
+While locked, ctrl/cmd is not needed to make selections.
+All highlighted text will remain until cleared by pressing shift-L again.

 Right click any selection for search options.
 Select MultiSearch to open a search tab for each selection.